Is network 21 a scam?

 This is where it all went wrong.

-The spiel continued, consisting mostly of fear tactics and common hypnosis / NLP (Neuro Linguistic Programming) techniques often used to dumb down an audience for hard sales, further insulting my intelligence.
+The spiel (and warm up for the hard sell) continued, consisting mostly of fear tactics and common hypnosis / NLP (Neuro Linguistic Programming) techniques often used to dumb down an audience for hard sales, further insulting my intelligence.

 When the speaker asked one of their hypnotic questions the crowd would emphatically and seemingly mindlessly answer back, and even singled me out and prodded me to answer back if I did not get swept up in the craze.
 It felt extremely unnatural, staged and false.